Bulgaria: Shot to Death While Trying to Escape

 Pries and his friend walked around that hut and found a barn, in which they slept for a few hours.
 Once they woke up, the friend was terrified and thought he had made a huge mistake.
 He was right.

 The two Eastern German men stopped a truck, which took them further south.
 Of course the truck was stopped by Bulgarian border guards who were asking for documents.
 Uwe Pries just jumped out of the truck and ran into the forest, as far as he could, while his friend was pulled down from the vehicle.
-He had to lay down on that road while one of the guards pointed a machine gun at his neck.
+He had to lay down on that road.
+One of the guards pointed a machine gun at his neck.

 A day later, Pries actually managed to reach something which looked like a border.
 There were two high fences, one of which he managed to climb.
 But border guards caught him with their dogs, before he could even get close to the second one.